|

 magazine explains the basics of acoustics in a way that everyone can easily understand.

 All of the information herein also applies to audiophile and home theater listening rooms.
+BASS IN THE PLACE Bass frequencies are the most difficult to tame in the small

 rooms many people use to record and mix their music.
 One common problem is a mix that